-The coronavirus has changed almost everything—including divorce.
-Court delays, limited hearings, and social distancing have complicated the process.
-If you’re wondering how the coronavirus is affecting your divorce, it’s more important than ever to find ways to adapt and stay in control.
-The key to handling these changes lies in how you and your spouse approach the situation.
-Here’s what you need to know.
+The coronavirus has impacted nearly every aspect of life, including divorce.
+With court delays, limited hearings, and social distancing measures, the process has become more complicated.
+If you’re wondering how coronavirus is affecting your divorce, it’s crucial to find ways to adapt and maintain control.
+The key to navigating these changes depends on how you and your spouse handle the situation.
+Here’s what you need to know to stay on track during these unprecedented times.

 Court Delays and Limited Availability